RedPenguin100/ASOdesign/scripts/data_genertion/README_DATA.md

 data_asoptimizer_updated.csv

 ## NEW UPDATE FOR ALL CSV's
-A new column was added to each version of the data - 'index'.
+1. A new column was added to each version of the data - 'index'.
 Each row has a unique index to keep order of data and further features.
 Please make sure to run your scripts again with the indices to ensure all data is appropriately saved and organized.
+2. A new column was added to combine cell line A431 and A-431 - 'cell_line_uniform'.
+For the rest of the cell lines, it is the same in the new column as in 'Cell_Line'.

 ## Added this version
 1. Column 'mod_scan' - binary column states whether the experiment is part of modification scan (1)